These vegan snickerdoodles are incredibly soft and melt in your mouth, and I promise you won't be able to tell they're vegan!

 Description

-These vegan snickerdoodles are incredibly soft and melt in your mouth, and I promise you won't be able to tell they're vegan!
+Soft and tangy, these vegan snickerdoodles are so delicious, and I promise you won't be able to tell they're vegan!

 Ingredients